-Grading % of Course Grade Date Details & Policy

-Final Exam (30%) 04/29/14 12:00 - 3:00pm Comprehensive exam.
-Missing the Final

-Exam without a valid excuse from the

-Dean will result in a zero exam score.

-Midterm (25%) 02/25/14 Missing the Midterm without an

-"excused" absence results in a zero score

-for that Test.
-If you miss the Midterm

-with an "excused" absence, the Final

-Exam will account for 55% of the course

-grade.

-Homework (35%) TBD There will be several homework assign-

-, , ments throughout the semester.
-No

-"make-ups" will be given.
-If you miss an

-assignment due to an "excused" absence,

-your Homework grade will be reweighted

-among the remaining homework assign-

-ments.

-MacroJournal (10%) Tuesdays by 8am Each week you must provide an assessment

-of three aspects of the U.S. economy: over-

-all activity, prices, and employment.
-A

-logical and coherent argument based on

-the principles learned in class is critical.

-You may drop the journal entry with the

-lowest score.
-No late assignments will be

-accepted.
+Grading % of Course Grade Date Details & Policy Final Exam (30%) 001: 12/05/15 12:00 - 3:00pm 002: 12/10/15 4:00 - 7:00pm Comprehensive exam.
+Missing the Final Exam without a valid excuse from the Dean will result in a zero exam score.
+Midterm (25%) 10/01/15 Missing the Midterm without an "excused" absence results in a zero score for that Test.
+If you miss the Midterm with an "excused" absence, the Final Exam will account for 55% of the course grade.
+Homework (35%) TBD There will be several homework assign- ments throughout the semester.
 No "make-ups" will be given.

-If you miss an assignment due to an "ex-

-cused" absence, your MacroJournal grade

-will be reweighted among the remaining

-(- MacroJournal assignments.

-Extra Credit (2pts) TBD Each Tuesday we will discuss the cur-

-rent state of the macroeconomy, which you

-have explored in the MacroJournal exer-

-cise.
-Groups of approximately 10-15 stu-

-dents will be assigned a date upon which

-they must take the responsibility to lead

-the discussion.
-A well planned and in-

-formed discussion session ( $\approx 15mts$ ) will

-earn each member of the group 1.5 percent-

-age points added directly to their course

-grade.
-Groups not presenting in a given

-week will have a chance to earn a further

-0.5 percentage points by submitting ques-

-tions regarding the current state of the

-economy prior to each Tuesday discussion.
+If you miss an assignment due to an "excused" absence, your Homework grade will be reweighted among the remaining homework assign- ments.
+MacroJournal (10%) Tuesdays by 8am Each week you must provide an assessment of three aspects of the U.S. economy: over- all activity, prices, and employment.
+A logical and coherent argument based on the principles learned in class is critical.
+You may drop the journal entry with the lowest score.
+No late assignments will be accepted.
+No "make-ups" will be given.
+If you miss an assignment due to an "ex- cused" absence, your MacroJournal grade will be reweighted among the remaining MacroJournal assignments.
+Extra Credit (1.5pts) TBD Each Tuesday teams of approximately 10- 15 students will debate several aspects of the current state of the US economy.
+A well planned and informed argument can earn each member of the group 1.5 percent- age points added directly to their course grade.